What Splunk Taught Me About Building Products

 - Standardized onboarding that cut ramp time by 50%

-- Repeatable demo frameworks that anyone could customize
+- Repeatable demo frameworks anyone could customize

 - Clear escalation paths so SEs knew when to bring in specialists